jake-the-bird/MPhys-RRL/README.md

 Runs only on individual, known RRL, from initial photometry through to plotting PL relations and calculating distances.
 Currently works for both PAL5 and PAL13 - cluster, channel etc. can be selected in the **Initial conditions** section.
 Some notes:

 - ePSF models need to be generated from either the PAL5 or PAL13 version of ***PHOTOMETRY_SCHMOTOMETRY*** for now; these are saved to file using *pickle* (as are some of the photometry tables generated) and imported back in ***BIGSCRIPT***.
+- There are two photometry modes implemented, **aperture** and **PSF**. **aperture** photometry alone was mostly used during testing and writing the scripts, and may not currently work because I don't have the energy to go and tweak it right now. **PSF** photometry is the final approach taken with all the data, and is what's being used to generate final results.
 - Still needs to be commented/annotated properly, sorryyyy

 ### ***PHOTOMETRY_SCHMOTOMETRY***: